SMEAC/simple_robot_LIDAR/README.md

-# simple_robot_custom_ctlr
+# simple_robot_LIDAR

-This ROS package provides a slice step up on the simple_robot model, by removing the differential drive controller, and replacing it with two velocity controllers for the two wheels.
-It provides a suitable template for students to test the knowledge of mobile robot kinematics, to replicate the differential drive controller.
+This ROS package provides a slight step up on the simple_robot_custom_ctlr model, by adding LIDAR Components to the Gazebo files.

 Included in the package are:
 * Package.xml and CMakeLists.txt files